 Consequently, she became fully immersed in “the dream”.
 Creating atmospheric and affordable art of her much loved Irish landscape for all to enjoy became her number one objective.

 Largely self-taught she developed a unique style.
 She encompasses a diverse range of influences from her love of travel, not least to the spectacular west coast of Ireland.
 Capturing the restless elemental forces of this landscape and celebrating its timeless beauty is central to her work.

 She is drawn to the allure of stormy skies and vibrant sunsets.
 Capturing light contrasted against the dynamic force of the ocean draws an emotional response.
 It creates a spiritual connection with nature.

 Weather permitting, she paints outdoors (plein air) and is a regular visitor to Europe’s largest open air painting festival in Wexford Art in the Open.

 Donna’s paintings have an ethereal feel, certainly evident in her abstract work.
 She incorporates surrealist elements to create greater atmosphere, thereby, the subject matter is transformed rather than recorded.

 Her preferred medium is oils.
 The use of palette knives allow for the creation of rich texture resulting in a dynamic and raw energy.

 With two very successful Dublin solo exhibitions, she participates in a number of other group exhibitions throughout Ireland.

+She continues to exhibit at Art Source, Ireland’s premier Art Fair, Ideal Homes and House Event with great success.
 Her paintings are represented by The Blaithin de Sachy Art Gallery in Clifden, Co.
-Galway and can be fuound in many collections both in Ireland and abroad.
+Galway among other venues and are found in many collections both in Ireland and abroad.

 Read here about feature articles of her work and international awards.